Quick Select:

 Mammography is a highly specialised area of breast imaging.
 It is defined by the quality of equipment used, the technical skills required to perform the procedure correctly and the expertise of the professionals interpreting the mammogram.

-A mammographer is a diagnostic radiographer who has specialized in mammograms and ultrasound of the breast.
+A mammographer is a diagnostic radiographer who has an additional qualification in mammography and ultrasound of the breast.
 Maintaining excellent quality control is very important, resulting in earlier detection of breast cancer.

-Several large studies conducted around the world have confirmed that regular screening mammograms can reduce the number of deaths from breast cancer for women ages 40 to 74, especially for those over age 50 by more than half.
+Several large studies conducted around the world have confirmed that regular screening mammograms can reduce the number of deaths from breast cancer for women aged between 40 to 74, especially for those over age 50, by more than half.

 A mammogram, when performed by an experienced mammographer, is not a painful procedure.
 At most, it may be a little uncomfortable.
 However, the short-term discomfort outweighs the long-term benefits.